L3MON4D3/LuaSnip/DOC.md

 where `opts` can contain the following keys:

 - `paths`: List of paths to load.
-Can be a table or a single, comma-separated string.
+Can be a table, or a single comma-separated string.
   The paths may begin with `~/` or `./` to indicate that the path is relative to your `$HOME` or to the directory where your `$MYVIMRC` resides